Direct measurement of the Wigner time-delay for the scattering of light by a single atom

-To maximize the number of collected photons scattered by the same atom we use a time sequence where we interleave excitation pulses in free space with recapturing periods of $1.3~\mu$s~\cite{Darquie2005}.
+To maximize the number of collected photons scattered by the same atom we use a time sequence where we interleave excitation pulses in free space with recapturing periods of $1.3~\mu$s.
 After $50$ such excitation-and-recapture periods, photon scattering has heated the atom and the probability that the atom escapes the trap has increased.
 We therefore apply a $1$~ms period of three-dimensional laser-cooling with the dipole trap on.
-We repeat this pattern $120$ times, corresponding to a total of $6000$ pulses sent onto the same atom before we start again with a newly prepared atom.
+In this way we keep the Doppler shift below $100$~kHz.
+We repeat this pattern $120$ times, corresponding to a total of $6000$ pulses sent on the same atom before we start again with a newly prepared atom.

-Figure~\ref{fig2_Wignerdelay}b shows the temporal responses obtained on the photon counter for different values of the detuning $\delta=(\omega_{\rm L}-\omega_0)/\Gamma$ of the laser.
-Each temporal response results from an integration over $2000$ individual atoms having experienced the sequence described above, and is fitted with a gaussian to extract the arrival time of the scattered pulse and the value of its peak intensity.
-At resonance, the scattered pulse is maximally delayed (and most intense), as expected from eqs.~\ref{eq:formuletimedelay} and \ref{eq:formuleIntscat}.
-Figure~\ref{fig3_Wignerdelay} summarizes the variation of the arrival time versus the detuning of the excitation light.
-The comparison to far off-resonance measurements reveals a Wigner time-delay $\tau_{\rm W}$ as large as $42\pm2$~ns at resonance, not far from the $2/\Gamma=52$~ns predicted by the semi-classical model.
-The discrepancy is actually due to the conditions $\Delta t\gg1/\Gamma$ and $I/I_{\rm sat}\ll 1$ not being exactly fulfilled experimentally.
-In particular, the latter condition means that the scattering is not only elastic, as implicit from the model discussed above, but has also a small inelastic component.
-To take this into account, we solved the optical Bloch equations for a two-level atom~\cite{Allen}, using the measured shape of the excitation pulse as a driving term.
-This yields the temporal evolution of the population $\pi_e(t)$ in state $|e\rangle$, proportional to the scattered pulse intensity $I(t)$.
-For our experimental parameters $I(t)$ is also gaussian to a very good approximation, which allows us to identify unambiguously the Wigner delay\footnote{We also note that the optical Bloch equations predict a temporal width of the scattered pulse that varies slightly with the detuning (see fig.~\ref{fig2_Wignerdelay}).}.
-This second model predicts a maximum delay of $42$~ns at resonance, in very good agreement with the measured delay.
+Figure~\ref{fig2_Wignerdelay}b shows the temporal responses obtained on the photon counter for different values of the detuning $\delta=(\omega_{\rm L}-\omega_0)/\Gamma$ of the excitation laser.
+Each temporal response results from an integration over $2000$ individual atoms having experienced the sequence described above, and is fitted with a gaussian to extract the arrival time of the scattered pulse.
+At resonance, the scattered pulse is maximally delayed (and most intense), as expected from eqs.~(\ref{eq:formuletimedelay}) and (\ref{eq:formuleIntscat}).
+Figure~\ref{fig3_Wignerdelay} summarizes the variation of the arrival time versus $\delta$.
+The comparison to far off-resonance measurements reveals a Wigner time-delay $\tau_{\rm W}$ as large as $42\pm2$~ns at resonance, not far from the $2/\Gamma=52$~ns predicted by eq.~(\ref{eq:formuletimedelay}).